SrslyKail/QDS-Hack-Happy-Thoughts/README.md

 <img src="https://img.shields.io/badge/HTML5-DD4B25" alt="HTML5"> <img src="https://img.shields.io/badge/JavaScript-EBD54D" alt="JS"> <img src="https://img.shields.io/badge/Node.js-6FA660" alt="Node.js"> <img src="https://img.shields.io/badge/CSS3-2862E9" alt="CSS3">

 ## Summary
-Happy-Thoughts is a web application designed to empower students by providing a space for them to anonymously share inspiring thoughts, experiences, or images with their peers.
-The aim of the app is to foster a positive and supportive community where students can uplift each other and find motivation during their academic journey.
+Happy-Thoughts is a web application that aims to provide a space for students to anonymously share inspiring thoughts, experiences, or images with their peers.
+We hope to help them get out of an echo-chamber of worries, that our minds oftentimes are, and see how much happiness can be found in the little things in life.
+Posts are submitted anonymously from students in British Columbia (for now).
+All texts and images are stored in a Firebase-hosted database.

 ## Technologies Used